 6. Whether the SGSN should report only those APN of which corresponding PDP context running payload.

-7. Whether a status indicating that a requested IMSI is present under the SGSN but no APN is PDP activated. (for Gn/Gp SGSN)
+7. Whether a status indicating that a requested IMSI is present under the SGSN but no APN is PDP activated (for Gn/Gp SGSN).